Bilal84/rdf-commons/README.txt

 (Developers interest only.)

-In order to correctly deploy the site to a remote FTP you just need to properly set up the following lines in your <distributionManagement> of the root pom.xml:
+In order to correctly deploy the site to a remote repository you just need to properly set up the following lines in your <distributionManagement> of the root pom.xml:

     <distributionManagement>